 Moreover, we also composed a SMART goals worksheet that will help you track goals.
 And we added some sample goals.
 Of course, feel free to adjust them according to your needs (and SMART goals).

 We strongly advise that you start defining your objectives by using the SMART goals template.
-Afterward, you can reevaluate whether you want to use the Google spreadsheet or download the worksheet as an Excel spreadsheet.
+Afterward, you can use our duplicate our Google spreadsheet or download the worksheet as an Excel spreadsheet.

 What are some examples of SMART goals?